Skip to content

 Consolidation

 Capital markets were in a dreary mood again last week, with global stocks generally ending the week down between 0.5 and 1%.
 That almost exactly tracks US stocks, with the S&P 500 losing just under 0.3% through the week.
 UK equities fared a little worse by comparison, down 0.8% but with a slight pickup into Friday that made the week’s losses milder.
 There was no obvious trigger to these falls, and little sign of wider market stress.
-As such, considering the previous monthly and year-to-date gains for investors, last week’s action felt more like consolidation through month end rebalancing, following various indices hitting new all time highs in May.
+As such, considering the previous monthly and year-to-date gains for investors, last week’s action felt more like consolidation through month end rebalancing, following various indices hitting new alltime highs in May.
 Looked at in that light, the backdrop looks more reassuring than worrying for long-term investors: previous returns seem to be solidifying, and against improving earnings outlooks, stock valuations look less stretched than they did earlier in the year.
 That bodes well.

 ESG out of fashion?